-Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes Prior to the onset of any construction activities, the project applicant shall meet on site with staff from the USFWS and the authorized biologist.
-The applicant shall provide information on the general location of construction activities within habitat of the arroyo toad and the actions taken to reduce impacts to this species.
-Because arroyo toads may occur in various locations during different seasons of the year, the project applicant, USFWS, and authorized biologists will, at this preliminary meeting, determine the seasons when specific construction activities would have the least adverse effect on arroyo toads.
-The goal of this effort is to avoid mortality of arroyo toads during construction.
-5. Where construction can occur in habitat where arroyo toads are widely distributed, work areas will be fenced in a manner that prevents equipment and vehicles from straying from the designated work area into adjacent habitat.
-The authorized biologist 4 will assist in determining the boundaries of the area to be fenced in consultation with the USFWS.
+Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes Mitigation No. d.
+A point of contact if arroyo toads are observed.
+3. All trash that may attract predators of the arroyo toad will be removed from work sites or completely secure at the end of each workday.
+4. Prior to the onset of any construction activities, the project applicant shall meet on site with staff from the USFWS and the authorized biologist.
+The applicant shall provide information on the general location of construction activities within habitat of the arroyo toa and the actions taken to reduce impacts to this speci Because arroyo toads may occur in various locations during different seasons of the year, the project applicant, USFWS, and authorized biologists will, at a preliminary meeting, determine the seasons when specific construction activities would have the least adverse effect on arroyo toads.
+The goal of this effor to avoid mortality of arroyo toads during construction 5.
+Where construction can occur in habitat where arroyo toads are widely distributed, work areas will be fence in a manner that prevents equipment and vehicles from straying from the designated work area into adjacent habitat.
+The authorized biologist will assist in determining the boundaries of the area to be fenced consultation with the USFWS.
 All workers will be advised that equipment and vehicles must remain within the fenced work areas.
-6. The authorized biologist will direct the installation of the fence and conduct a minimum of three nocturnal surveys to move any arroyo toads from within the fenced area to suitable habitat outside of the fence.
-If arroyo toads are observed on the final survey or during subsequent checks, the authorized biologist will conduct additional nocturnal surveys if he or she determines that they are necessary in concurrence with the USFWS.
-7. Fencing to exclude arroyo toads will be at least 24 inches in height.
-8. The type of fencing must be approved by the authorized biologist and the USFWS.
-Construction activities that may occur immediately adjacent to breeding pools or other areas where large numbers of arroyo toads may congregate will be conducted during times of the year (fall/winter) when individuals have dispersed from these areas.
-The authorized biologist will assist the project applicant in scheduling its work activities accordingly.
-10. If arroyo toads are found within an area that has been fenced to exclude arroyo toads, activities will
+6. The authorized biologist will direct the installation of the fence and conduct a minimum of three nocturnal survey to move any arroyo toads from within the fenced area to suitable habitat outside of the fence.
+If arroyo toads are d es.
+6 this t is Timing Responsible Agency Applicability/Status Notes observed on the final survey or during subsequent chec the authorized biologist will conduct additional nocturnal surveys if he or she determines that they are necessary concurrence with the USFWS. ks, 7.
+Fencing to exclude arroyo toads will be at least 24 inches in height.8.
+The type of fencing must be approved by the authorized biologist and the USFWS.
+9. Construction activities that may occur immediately adjacent to breeding pools or other areas where larg numbers of arroyo toads may congregate will be conducted during times of the year (fall/winter) when individuals have dispersed from these areas.
+The